 - Change in social circle

 - Unusually excessive bursts of energy followed by excessive sleeping

 - Increase in time spent away from family

 - Paranoid thoughts or mental state

-If a person does not use cocaine and then develops withdrawal symptoms, this is a huge indicator of cocaine abuse and addiction.
-These symptoms include:
+If a person stops cocaine use develops withdrawal symptoms, this is a huge indicator of cocaine abuse and addiction.
+Some of these symptoms include:

 - Vivid and bad dreams

 At The Canyon, our cocaine treatment program is designed to help you reconnect with life.
 To help you achieve this, The Canyon has a certified group of therapists and staff members who are dedicated to your success.
 At The Canyon, you’ll be given the tools you need to break free from your cocaine addiction and go on to lead a normal, healthy life.If you or a loved one struggles with cocaine abuse or addiction, contact us today for more information.